-A copy of withdrawal requests will be placed in the pupil's educational record.
+A copy of withdrawal requests will be placed within their file on integris.
 The headteacher will discuss the request with parents and take appropriate action.

 Alternative work will be given to pupils who are withdrawn from sex education.

 Monitoring Arrangements